hydpy-dev/hydpy/hydpy/docs/rst/example_projects.rst

 consist of a different number of zones.

-The meteorological input data stems from the gridded precipitation data set HYRAS-DE PRE v5.0 and the gridded_temperature dataset HYRAS-DE TAS v5.0 of the German Weather Service (DWD), which was spatially averaged over HydPy-H-HBV96 subbasins by the German Federal Insitute of Hydrology.
+The meteorological input data stems from the gridded precipitation data set HYRAS-DE PRE v5.0, the gridded temperature dataset HYRAS-DE TAS v5.0, and the gridded global shortwave radiation dataset HYRAS-DE RSDS v3.0 of the German Weather Service (DWD), which was spatially averaged over HydPy-H-HBV96 subbasins by the German Federal Insitute of Hydrology.
 The Hessian Agency for Nature Conservation, Environment and Geology (HLNUG) kindly provides the measurement data for the gauges Marburg and Asslar, and the Federal Waterways and Shipping Administration (WSV) those of Kalkofen and Leun.
 All this time series data is licensed under `Attribution-NonCommercial-ShareAlike International 4.0 (CC BY-NC-SA 4.0)`_.

 Click :download:`here <HydPy-H-Lahn.zip>` to download `HydPy-H-Lahn`.